Good and Evil

 Constantly asking “What is my purpose here?”, “Why was I born?”, “Why is my life so hard?”, “Why is there evil in the world?”.
 Who are we directing these questions to?
 Who would be best to seek answers from?

-Thus if you are not clear, and have not focussed on keeping your mind and your body clear, how could you expect to receive the messages that you would need to direct and rectify your life?
+The point here is that unless the receiver is clear, and able to receive the messages without any error, how garbled might the messages it receives be?
+Thus if you are not clear, and have not focused on keeping your mind and your body clear, how could you expect to receive the messages that you would need to direct and rectify your life?

 Imperfectly perfect